1952 German Grand Prix

 The 1952 German Grand Prix was a Formula Two race held on 3 August 1952 at the Nürburgring Nordschleife.
 It was race 6 of 8 in the 1952 World Championship of Drivers, in which each Grand Prix was run to Formula Two rules rather than the Formula One regulations normally used.
 The 18-lap race was won by Ferrari driver Alberto Ascari after he started from pole position.
 His teammates Giuseppe Farina and Rudi Fischer finished in second and third places.

+1952 was the 25th anniversary of the race track, and a sports car race dubbed the XV.
+Großer Preis von Deutschland – Großer Jubiläumspreis vom Nürburgring für Sportwagen 1952 was run as support.
+It was won 1-2-3-4 by Mercedes-Benz W194 300 SL Spyders.

 Report

 The Maserati factory team finally appeared with their new car, the A6GCM, which was driven by Felice Bonetto.
 Also racing A6GCMs were the Escuderia Bandeirantes drivers Bianco and Cantoni.
 Ferrari once again entered the successful trio of Alberto Ascari, Nino Farina and Piero Taruffi, while there were privateer Ferrari entries for Rudi Fischer and Rudolf Schoeller of Ecurie Espadon, Roger Laurent of Ecurie Francorchamps, and Piero Carini of Scuderia Marzotto.
 Jean Behra returned to action for the Gordini team, having recovered from his shoulder injury.
 He replaced Prince Bira, and was partnered by teammates Robert Manzon and Maurice Trintignant.
 HWM entered three cars, with regular Peter Collins joined by the Belgian pairing of Paul Frère and Johnny Claes, while Australian Tony Gaze drove a privateer HWM.
 Bill Aston drove an Aston Butterworth, and the field was completed by a plethora of privateer German cars (Veritas, AFM and BMW).

 Ferrari were once again fastest in qualifying, with Ascari and Farina being joined on the front row of the grid by the Gordinis of Trintignant and Manzon.
 The remaining works Ferrari driver, Taruffi, started from the second row, alongside the Ecurie Espadon-entered Ferrari of Fischer and Paul Pietsch in a Veritas.
 Bonetto's works Maserati made the third row, along with the Gordini of Jean Behra, and a pair of local entrants: Hans Klenk's Veritas, and Willi Heeks in an AFM.